 A response to a Petition for dissolution of marriage should admit allegations in the Petition that are true, deny those that are not, and provide notice of additional facts or legal arguments that may be made in the case.

-Contact us today at Hallier Lawrence to discuss any legal questions or concerns about responding to a Petition of Dissolution of Marriage.
+Contact us today at Hallier Stearns PLC to discuss any legal questions or concerns about responding to a Petition of Dissolution of Marriage.